This is Part 1 of a multi-part series regarding what to say when calling expired listings.

 However, it seems they will typically almost immediately realize you are an agent in the next sentence when you follow with “Here’s why I am calling…”.

-What’s your thoughts on these two pro tips about calling expired listings and using your company name?
+What’s your thoughts on these two pro tips about what to say when calling expired listings?
 Do you agree with one of them or neither of them?
+Let us know in the comments.